bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 65°
-- few clouds
+- clear sky
-- 58% humidity
+- 72% humidity
-- 2 mph wind
+- 6 mph wind
-- 0.18 inches of precipitation in the past 24 hours
+- 0.11 inches of precipitation in the past 24 hours

 ## Temperature History